Hertha Ayrton: Support for women's suffrage

-As a teenager, Ayrton became deeply involved in the women's suffrage movement, joining the WSPU in 1907 after attending a celebration with released prisoners.
+As a teenager, Ayrton became deeply involved in the women's suffrage movement.
+In her 50s, she joined the WSPU in 1907 after attending a celebration with released prisoners.
 In 1909 Ayrton opened the second day of the Knightsbridge "Women's Exhibition and Sale of Work in the Colours" which included new model bicycles painted in purple, white and green and raised from 50 stalls and tea etc. £5,664 for the movement.
+Ayrton was with the delegation that went with Emmeline Pankhurst to see the H. H. Asquith on 18 November 1910 (Black Friday) and were met by his private secretary who informed them that the Prime Minister had refused to see them.
+Other members of the delegation included Dr Elizabeth Garrett Anderson, Dr Louisa Garrett Anderson and Princess Sophia Duleep Singh.

-Ayrton was with the delegation that went with Emily Pankhurst to see the Prime Minister and met his private secretary instead on 18 November 1910 (Black Friday).
-Ayrton permitted Christabel Pankhurst to transfer sums to her bank account to avoid confiscation in 1912, and hosted Pankhurst in times of recovery from imprisonment and force feeding.
-One attempt to re-arrest Pankhurst on 29 April 1913 to continue her sentence was driven back by suffragettes picketing outside, but Pankhurst was eventually re-arrested outside Ayrton's home on her way to the funeral of Emily Davison (who was killed after running in front of the King's horse at the Derby).
+In 1912, Ayrton permitted Christabel Pankhurst to transfer sums to her bank account to avoid confiscation, and hosted Pankhurst in times of recovery from imprisonment and force feeding.
+One attempt to re-arrest Pankhurst on 29 April 1913 to continue her sentence was driven back by suffragettes picketing outside, but Pankhurst was eventually re-arrested outside Ayrton's home on her way to the funeral of Emily Davison (who had been killed after running in front of the King's horse at the Derby).

 Ayrton was a close friend of the scientist Marie Curie and gave her daughter, Irène Curie, mathematics lessons.
 Although Curie usually chose to withhold her name from petitions, Ayrton managed to persuade her to sign a protest against the imprisonment of suffragettes through her daughter.

-It was through suffrage activism that she met Barbara Bodichon, a fellow suffragist and a co-founder of Cambridge's Girton College.
+It was through suffrage activism that Ayrton met Barbara Bodichon, a fellow suffragist and a co-founder of Cambridge's Girton College.
 Bodichon helped to make it financially possible for Ayrton to attend Girton and went on to support her financially throughout her education and career, including bequeathing her estate to Ayrton.

 Later life and research

 Ayrton delivered seven papers before the Royal Society between 1901 and 1926, the last posthumously.
 She also presented the results of her research before audiences at the British Association and the Physical Society.
-Ayrton's interest in vortices in water and air inspired the Ayrton fan, or flapper, used in the trenches in the First World War to dispel poison and foul gas.
-Ayrton fought for its acceptance which took a year from her offering it to the War Office to being used in the forces in 1916, and organised its production, over 100,000 being used on the Western Front.
+Ayrton also invented a hand-operated fan to get rid of poisonous gases from the trenches at the front.
+The device had a waterproof canvas supported by braces of a cane with two hinges and a hickory handle.
+The invention was dismissed by the War Office initially, until press exchanges followed, and they finally issued 104,000 “Ayrton Fans” to soldiers on the western front.

+Ayrton spent the rest of her career involved in research to clear noxious vapors from mines and sewers and became involved in the newly founded International Federation of University Women.
 Ayrton helped found the International Federation of University Women in 1919 and the National Union of Scientific Workers in 1920.

 She died of blood poisoning (resulting from an insect bite) on 26 August 1923 at New Cottage, North Lancing, Sussex.